As a form of exercise, its physical and mental health benefits are well documented, but does running increase testosterone levels?

 “For males it causes your larynx to thicken and your voice to deepen, facial and pubic hair growth, and development of the penis and testes.”

-Crucially, for those interested in the link between testosterone levels and athletic performance, it also helps build muscle and bone strength, as well as driving libido and the production of sperm.
+Crucially, for those interested in the link between testosterone levels and athletic performance, it also helps build muscle and bone strength.”

 “In women, it’s responsible for libido and arousal, and also plays a role in developing muscle and bone strength.”